szabgab/szabgab/README.md

 - [Open issues in OSDC-Code-Maven](https://github.com/search?q=org%3AOSDC-Code-Maven%20state%3Aopen&type=issues)
 - [Open issues in Kantoniko](https://github.com/search?q=org%3Akantoniko%20state%3Aopen&type=issues)

+### Invite me!

+* Invite me to give a presentation or a full course at your company!
+Topic can include
+  - Open Source Development
+  - git, GitHub/GitLab
+  - Testing
+  - Continuous Integration
+  - Programming in Python
+  - Programming in Perl

 ### Sponsor me!

 Besides working on some Open Source projects of my own, I also try to contribute to many other projects.
 These are usually relatively small and external contributions, but I belive they can be quite valuable.